Marbin22/Cell-simulation/README.md

 # Cell-simulation
-simulation to demonstrates osmosis, apoptosis and the semipermeable membrane
+simulation to demonstrate osmosis, apoptosis ,and the semipermeable membrane
+# make sure you have pygame installed "pip install pygame"